Norm Sloan: Resignation

 Later, Sloan stated that the situation was "mishandled".
-In a 1990 interview, Sloan stated his belief that UF athletic director Bill Arnsparger and other university officials "panicked" over relatively minor issues in the basketball program due to recent major violations in other sports (Florida's football team was placed on NCAA probation twice in the 1980s), and that the fear of being levied a "death penalty" caused them to overreact and demand his resignation.
+In a 1990 interview, Sloan stated his belief that UF athletic director Bill Arnsparger and other university officials "panicked" over relatively minor issues in the basketball program due to recent major violations in other sports.
+In particular, Florida's football team had been placed on NCAA probation twice in the 1980s; football coach Galen Hall had been forced to resign after the second case.
+According to Sloan, administrators feared being hit with a "death penalty" if another sport were to be found guilty for major violations.
+Under NCAA rules, if a school is placed on probation twice in five years, the sport involved in the second violation faces having at least one season canceled.
+Sloan believed the prospect of such a severe penalty caused Arnsparger and other administrators to overreact and force him out.
 He also claimed that the university's athletic compliance office was partially to blame for his "unconscious" violations of NCAA travel rules because his requests "went through the channels of athletic administration at the university unquestioned."
 Overall, he said, "The findings certainly don`t justify what has happened...
 My reputation was completely destroyed and the careers of two young, promising assistants (Monte Towe and Kenny McCraney, who were also forced to resign) were destroyed.
 That`s tragic, and the university worked hard at getting it done."